chorwaitong/jarvis/README.md

 #### Steps:
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
-2. Create a new project.
+2. Create a new project by following the guide [Create a Google Cloud project ] (https://developers.google.com/workspace/guides/create-project)
 3. Navigate to **APIs & Services** > **Library** and enable the **Gmail API**.
 4. Configure OAuth consent screen:
    - Set up your application name and scope.
    - Add yourself as a test user.
 5. Create credentials:
    - Select **OAuth 2.0 Client IDs**.
-   - Download the credentials JSON file and save it as `credentials.json` in the project root directory.
+   - Download the credentials JSON file and save it as `credentials.json` in the subfolder [\credentials\] of the project directory.

 ### 3. Create Gemini LLM API Key